Your guide to cash flow

 No business can afford to ignore its cash flow.
 Monitoring this is like monitoring your pulse – it’s a crucial health check for your business.
 Indeed, more than a third of SMEs cite issues with cash flow as a barrier to their growth.

-It’s crucial to understand what your cash flow is, how to calculate your cash flow and how to use a statement to keep on top of this.
+It’s crucial to understand what your cash flow is, how to calculate it and how to use a statement to keep on top of things.

 What is cash flow?

-Cash flow refers to the movement of money in and out of your business.
-Ideally, you want to try to have a positive cash flow – meaning that more money is coming in to the business in sales or new orders than goes out in bills and expenses.
+Cash flow refers to the movement of money in and out of your business in terms of income and expenditure.
+Ideally, you want to have a positive cash flow – meaning that more money is coming in to the business than goes out.
 If you have a positive cash flow, your business will be able to settle its bills and invest in growth.
-If it has a negative cash flow, it will need to find an alternative source of income to be able to pay its debts and need to work on turning this around.
+A negative cash flow means you’ll need to find an alternative source of income to be able to pay off debts.

 While your turnover might be a nice big number that gives you confidence that your business is doing well, it’s the cash flow that offers a better insight into how well your business is managing.
 As the old saying goes – turnover is vanity, profit is sanity and cash flow is reality.